johnko/delugefs/README.md

 - SSH instead of JSONRPC - blocker is that please_mirror, please_stop_mirroring, active_torrents and freespace currently depends on these
 - though local network peers are auto-discovered, still need to manually add SSH pubkeys to one existing cluster node

-# Known issues

-- hardlink and symlink fails
-- set ctime/mtime on a file fails
-- set owner fails, but doesn't error
-- set permission fails, but doesn't error

 # This Fork's Implemented Changes

 Tick if manually tested: